 Philly’s Michael Schulson adds a contemporary spin to Japanese cuisine through a menu of pastrami bao buns, spicy tuna rice crackers, edamame dumplings with truffle and black cod fried rice with miso caramel.
-Or, try a 10-plate chef’s tasting with dessert.
+Or try the ten-plate chef’s tasting with dessert.
 Either way, we’re pretty sure it’s gonna be delish.

 3555 S. Ocean Dr., Hollywood; 954-602-8755 or monkitail.com

 The high-end tasting menu at this exclusive Brickell Key spot will set you back $220 per person, minimum.
 The tiny restaurant holds only eight diners at a time and offers two seatings per night.
 Each meal starts with the most decadent bento box you’ve ever seen, followed by a never-ending procession of traditional nigiri.

 661 Brickell Key Dr.; 305-947-6263 or naoemiami.com